Ferry

-A ferry is a ship, watercraft or amphibious vehicle used to carry passengers, and sometimes vehicles and cargo, across a body of water.
-A small passenger ferry with many stops, such as in Venice, Italy, is sometimes called a water bus or water taxi.
+A ferry is a boat or ship that transports passengers, and occasionally vehicles and cargo, across a body of water.
+A small passenger ferry with multiple stops, like those in Venice, Italy, is sometimes referred to as a water taxi or water bus.

 Ferries form a part of the public transport systems of many waterside cities and islands, allowing direct transit between points at a capital cost much lower than bridges or tunnels.
-Ship connections of much larger distances (such as over long distances in water bodies like the Mediterranean Sea) may also be called ferry services, and many carry vehicles.
+Ship connections of much larger distances (such as over long distances in water bodies like the Baltic Sea) may also be called ferry services, and many carry vehicles.

 History

-In ancient times

 The profession of the ferryman is embodied in Greek mythology in Charon, the boatman who transported souls across the River Styx to the Underworld.

 Speculation that a pair of oxen propelled a ship having a water wheel can be found in 4th century Roman literature "Anonymus De Rebus Bellicis".
-Though impractical, there is no reason why it could not work and such a ferry, modified by using horses, was used in Lake Champlain in 19th-century America.
-See Experiment (horse powered boat).
+The concept was refined to use horses turning a capstan or a treadmill; this was a precursor to steam to drive paddlewheel boats.
+These were known as team boats.
+An example was the Experiment, which was used on Lake Champlain in 19th-century America.

 In 1850 the roll-on roll-off (ro-ro) ferry, Leviathan designed to carry freight wagons efficiently across the Firth of Forth in Scotland started to operate between Granton, near Edinburgh, and Burntisland in Fife.
 The vessel design was highly innovative and the ability to move freight in great quantities and with minimal labour signalled the way ahead for sea-borne transport, converting the ro-ro ferry from an experimental and marginal ship type into one of central importance in the transport of goods and passengers.

-In 1871, the world's first ferry ship was created in Istanbul.
-The iron steamship, named Suhulet (meaning ‘ease’ or ‘convenience’) was designed by the general manager of Şirket-i Hayriye (Bosporus Steam Navigation Company), Giritli Hüseyin Haki Bey and built by a British shipbuilder.
-It weighed 157 tons.
-It was 155 ft long, 27 ft wide, and had a draft of 9 ft.
+In 1871, the world's first car ferry crossed the Bosphorus in Istanbul.
+The iron steamship, named Suhulet (meaning 'ease' or 'convenience') was designed by the general manager of Şirket-i Hayriye (Bosporus Steam Navigation Company), Giritli Hüseyin Haki Bey and built by the Greenwich shipyard of Maudslay, Sons and Field.
+It weighed 157 tons, was 155 ft long, 27 ft wide and had a draft of 9 ft.
 It was capable of travelling up to 6 knots with the side wheel turned by its 450-horsepower, single-cylinder, two-cycle steam engine.
 Launched in 1872, Suhulet's unique features consisted of a symmetrical entry and exit for horse carriages, along with a dual system of hatchways.
 The ferry operated on the Üsküdar-Kabataş route, which is still serviced by modern ferries today.